 In 2008, I elected to give back to the IVAS community, volunteered, and was accepted as one of the teaching assistants for the IVAS Basic Acupuncture course in San Diego.
-That was only the beginning.
-I assumed the position of the IVAS Basic Acupuncture Course Teaching Assistant Coordinator from 2011 to 2015 and served as the IVAS Small Animal Course Coordinator from 2013 to 2105.
-I became a course instructor since 2012, currently lecturing on Bi Syndrome and Five Element Theory.
-I presented at the IVAS Introductory Acupuncture Technician Course in 2014 and lectured in the Introductory Acupuncture Course at the Oquendo Center in 2015.
+Soon after, I assumed the position of the IVAS Basic Acupuncture Course Teaching Assistant Coordinator from 2011 to 2015 and served as the IVAS Small Animal Course Coordinator from 2013 to 2105.
+In 2012, I became an instuctor for the course.
+I currently lecture on Bi Syndrome and Five Element Theory.

 In September 2018, I became President-Elect of the International Veterinary Acupuncture Society.
 Based on the by-laws of the organization, my involvement in this position will involve for six years.
-In September 2018, I closed Solano Animal Clinic, officially retiring from Western veterinary medicine.
-This allowed me to focus on practicing Eastern Medicine.
+In September 2018, I closed Solano Animal Clinic, officially retiring from Western veterinary medicine after 35 years, allowing me to focus on practicing Eastern Veterinary Medicine.

-My professional memberships include the International Veterinary Acupuncture Society, IVAS Education Committee, IVAS Point Committee, American Academy of Veterinary Acupuncture, American Veterinary Medical Association, El Paso Veterinary Medical Association, Texas Veterinary Medical Association, and the Texas Veterinary Medical Association Integrative Committee.
+My professional memberships include the International Veterinary Acupuncture Society, IVAS Education Committee, IVAS Point Committee, American Academy of Veterinary Acupuncture, American Veterinary Medical Association, El Paso Veterinary Medical Association, and the Texas Veterinary Medical Association.

 My interests and hobbies include photography, scuba diving, underwater photography, hiking, class five whitewater rafting, and playing duplicate bridge.
-With my new found free time, my husband, Russell, and I plan to visit and hike all 59 national parks in the US.
+With my new found free time (hopefully), my husband, Russell, and I plan to visit and hike all 59 national parks in the US,